Palmer Station Timeline

 Winter 2002

-Turned on in September and commissioned in October, the antenna initially looked at the Intelsat 706 satellite, providing 24-hour internet access at 384 kilobits per second, instead of the previous 6-hour window at 56k.
-Videoconferencing and VOIP phone service is also available.
-This photo is from Skip Withrow, who helped put this all together.
-Here's the rest of his photos...
+Turned on in September and commissioned in October, the antenna, aimed 16° above the horizon, looks at the geosynchronous Intelsat 706 satellite, providing 24-hour internet access initially at 384 kilobits per second with upgrade capability.
+This was a tremendous improvement over the previous 6-12 hour window at 38k-56k which used the since-decommissioned LES-9 satellite.
+Videoconferencing and VOIP phone service is also available; the northern end of the satellite link is an antenna in Sedalia, CO, 20 miles south of Denver.
+Here's the rest of the story and photos .

 Summer 2002-03